I’m homeschooling… I have no idea where to start! HELP!

 Tons of Facebook & yahoo groups for your area

-3. Attend a homeschool information meeting where you can ask questions and get some basic homeschool information – there is one about once a month and details about it is available on the Meetup
+3. Attend a homeschool information meeting where you can ask questions and get some basic homeschool information – there is one about once a month and details about it will be available on the Meetup

 4. Read “how to” books about homeschooling.

 Here are a few suggestions to get you started:

 Discover Your Child’s Learning Style by Maria-emma Willis, ISBN 978-0761520139

 The Three R’s by Ruth Beechick, ISBN 978-0880620741

 Dumbing Us Down by John Taylor Gatto, ISBN 978-0865714489